jprodriguezg/ardrone_optitrack_demo/README.md

 * visual_object_detector
 The package is in charge of peform the visual detection task during the demo.
 It creates the output_image topic (It should be remped) where the last image processed is show.

+* optitrack_gestures
+It is the main package of the project.
+It handles the state machine which control each step in the demostration.
+Also includes the gestures definitions to the interaction between the drone and the user.
+As the control node, the package has several parameters which should be defined before start the demo.